newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/logistics-site-evaluation.md

 name: Evaluate Your Location
 id: logistics-site-evaluation
 ---
-You will need a commercial warehouse with a loading dock to legally store goods while you coordinate their transportation.
-The type of warehouse you will need will depend on the type of commercial goods you plan to store.
+Due to high truck traffic, you need a properly zoned commercial warehouse with a loading dock to legally operate your warehouse business.

 ---
 ### Common Types of Warehouse Spaces